iam-jessicawong/iam-jessicawong/README.md

 - 📫  You can contact me at [wongjessica124@gmail.com](mailto:wongjessica124@gmail.com)
 - 🌱  I'm learning JavaScript, Golang, MongoDB, Docker
 - ⚡  I like to code and constantly practicing
-- 👩🏻‍💻  I'm currently working on my portfolio, stay tuned
+- 👩🏻‍💻  Working on my portfolio

 ### Languages and Tools